 E-Filing, E-Submission & E-Service

-Update Warn ing: Our original instructions (green box on the right) are no longer current.
+Note: Our original instructions (green box on the right) are no longer fully current.
 The Court's efiling requirements have changed (e.g. bookmarking, case-initiating documents), as has the TrueFiling interface.
 So be sure to review all of the following updates:

 The First District Court of Appeal has discontinued its original e-filing/e-submission system that had been in use in 2013 and early 2014, eliminated the distinction between e-filing and e-submission, and mandated e-filing through a website operated by a third-party vendor, TrueFiling.
 The suggestions and information provided apply to all filings.